STORM-IRIT/Radium-Engine/doc/developer/cmakeutilities.md

 ~~~{.cmake}
 find_package(Radium REQUIRED)
 ~~~
-This request for package Radium will bring all the base components for the package.
+This find_package request will bring only the Core component from the Radium package.
-See below how to select only the components you need.
+See below how to select the components you need.

 Remember to configure your project by giving the cmake command line option `-DRadium_DIR=/path/to/installed/Radium/lib/cmake/Radium` od `-DCMAKE_PREFIX_PATH=/path/to/installed/Radium/lib/cmake`